LauretteM/gf-zulu-resources/evaluation/continuous_eval.md

 ### 2. gftest

 gftest is relied on to generate a minimal and representative set of tree-linearisation pairs for the grammar.
 These are manually evaluated.
-1. In cases where tree-linearisation pairs are evaluated as correct, these pairs are added to regression.treebank.
+1. In cases where tree-linearisation pairs are evaluated as correct, these pairs are added to `regression.treebank`.
 2. In cases where tree-linearisation pairs are evaluated as incorrect,
     - a correct, hand-crafted tree-linearisation pair can be added to `regression.treebank`
     - notes on ways the grammar must be fixed/improved form the basis of the next iteration